taruu28/Improving-heart-disease-risk-assessment-with-graph-based-ensemble-learning/README.md

-# Improving-heart-disease-risk-assessment-with-graph-based-ensemble-learning
+# Heart Disease Prediction with GNN

-Streamlit app to predict heart disease risk using a Hybrid Graph Neural Network (GNN) trained on XGBoost-selected features.
-Upload bulk patient data, visualize risk scores, and download prediction results.
-Built with PyTorch, PyG, and Streamlit.
+A simple Streamlit app to predict heart disease risk using a Graph Neural Network model.

+- Upload a CSV file with patient data
+- Get risk predictions for each patient
+- View an animated risk percentage graph
+- See the model's prediction confidence distribution
+- Download the results as a CSV

+The model was trained using important clinical features selected by XGBoost.
+Built with PyTorch, PyTorch Geometric, Streamlit, and scikit-learn.

+run with streamlit on terminal with command
+- streamlit run app.py